AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: hooks, Hook.list_types

-You can find the list of all known hook types can be found using the :func:`Hook.list_types` fucntion, which takes no argument and returns a list of all known types of hooks.
+You can find the list of all known hook types can be found using the :func:`Hook.list_types` function, which takes no argument and returns a list of all known types of hooks.
 You can find more information for each of these type by calling :func:`Hook.describe_type`.